 All development for mirrored sites that involves changes to the codebase (i.e. anything that would be recorded in its Git history) is performed on the original.

-Both the Test and Live environments on all mirrors take their codebase from the Git branch used by the original site's Live server.
+The mirror adopts the image built for the original's Live environment.
+Thus both the Test and Live environments on all mirrors take their codebase from the Git branch used by the original site's Live environment.
+However, mirrors do not use the Git repository directly.

 As soon as new commits appear on the branch and have been successfully deployed to the Live server of the original project, the Dashboard for the mirrors will indicate that new commits are available for deployment.